tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common_columns.md

 {% docs gsc_is_gitlab_team_member %}

-Indicates if the Snowplow event was triggered by a GitLab team member
+Name of the property that allows to distinguish between Gitlab Employees and non-employees.
+When `gsc_is_gitlab_team_member = TRUE` THEN the event was triggered by a GitLab team member.
+When `gsc_is_gitlab_team_member = FALSE` THEN the event was not triggered by a GitLab team member.

 {% enddocs %}